epicosy/phd_thesis/scripts/README.md

 1. First run `get_cve_ids_in_apps_with_cwe.py` to extract CVE data for applications with CWEs
 2. Then run `get_products_language.py` to map the products from the CVE data to their programming languages
 3. Run `get_software_type.py` to categorize the software products into different types
+4. Run `create_dataset.py` to create a consolidated dataset combining CVE-CWE data with product details
-4. Finally run `plots_rq1.py` to generate visualizations of the relationships between software types, languages, and CWEs
+5. Finally run `plots_rq1.py` to generate visualizations of the relationships between software types, languages, and CWEs

 The output files are saved in the following directories:
 - `data/rq1`:
-  - `cve_ids_in_apps_with_cwe.csv`: Contains CVE IDs, CWE IDs, vendors, and products
+  - `cve_ids_in_apps_with_cwe.csv`: Contains CVE IDs and CWE IDs
   - `products_language.csv`: Contains product information mapped to programming languages
   - `software_type.csv`: Contains product information mapped to software types
+  - `dataset.csv`: Contains consolidated data with CVE IDs, CWE IDs, vendors, products, software types, and languages
 - `results/rq1`:
   - `sankey_software_language_cwe.png`: Sankey diagram showing relationships between software types, languages, and CWEs